|Home » ACP » ACP Service Browser

 When David Pogue wrote about the future of Cocoa services he couldn't have imagined this.
 It's no longer the future - the future David Pogue wrote about is now officially in the past.

-With over four hundred (400) easily accessible web services in the grab bag and several thousand more on the way it becomes vital to have a way to know what is what and where the forest is for the trees.
+With thousands of easily accessible web services in the grab bag, and several thousand more on the way, it becomes vital to have a way to know what is what and where the forest is for the trees.

 Some people might already understand that 'Wunderground' is a global weather service, but staring at the URL if you don't know won't help much.
 Just understanding how the search engines of a single website work has become a minor science.